-Set up scheduled meetings: It is important to meet regularly with externs individually to check in, review completed work, address any problems, and discuss future assignments.
+Schedule regular meetings: It is important to meet regularly with externs individually to check in, review completed work, address any problems, and discuss future assignments.
 Meetings should cover both substantive work and professional development when applicable.
 Scheduled meetings should take place a minimum of once a week.